Center, Texas

-Center is a city in Shelby County, Texas.
+Center is a city in Shelby County, Texas, United States.
 The population was 5,221 at the 2020 U.S. census.
 It is the county seat of Shelby County located in deep East Texas.
-It was named for its location near the center of Shelby County, it is near the Louisiana border.
+It was named for its location near the center of Shelby County; the community is near the Louisiana border.

 Geography

 Center is 17 mi from the Louisiana border and 118 mi north of Beaumont at the center of Shelby County.

 According to the United States Census Bureau, the city has a total area of 6.2 sqmi, of which 6.2 sqmi is land and 0.16% is water.